Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

 In Algorithm~\ref{algo:main}, the final step consists of constructing the actual Zome cycle using the number of struts (of each type) for each segment obtained from the MIP.
 To find the best permutation of struts for each segment w.r.t.\ the cost function defined above, we can resort to total enumeration (with some reduction of the computational effort by aborting enumeration of subsequences that are provably worse than the respective current best bound).
-Since this requires an undesirably long time for segments containing more than roughly 15 struts, we also implemented a greedy construction scheme which iteratively constructs the path from the segment's starting point to its end point by appending the cheapest one of the remaining struts.
-In our experiments, we usually ended up with sufficiently short (i.e., few-strut) segments to use the exact (total enumeration) construction method; nevertheless, empirically, the greedy method delivers comparable results.
+Since this requires an undesirably long time for segments containing more than roughly $15$ struts, we also implemented a greedy construction scheme which iteratively constructs the path from the segment's starting point to its end point by appending the (locally) cheapest one of the remaining struts.
+In our experiments, for $s\geq 2$, we usually ended up with sufficiently short (i.e., few-strut) segments to use the exact (total enumeration) construction method; nevertheless, empirically, the greedy method delivered comparable results.
+For $s\leq 1$, enumeration appears to typically be too expensive.
+As an automatic default choice in our implementation, we use total enumeration for segments containing at most~$10$ struts, and the greedy scheme for longer segments.